zhouyflab/R-Predictor/README.md

 ~~~
 The installation details are as follows:
 1.Click the hyperlink to download the installation package.
 2.Modify the first line of the `tmhmm` in the bin folder to use your own perl path, which can be found by running `which perl`.
-On line 33, change $opt_basedir="./tmhmm-2.0c".
+On line 33, change $opt_basedir=the absolute path of tmhmm-2.0c.
 3.Modify the first line of the `tmhmmformat.pl` to use your own perl path.
 ~~~
 - [ESM-1v](https://github.com/facebookresearch/esm/blob/main/README.md) and [model](https://dl.fbaipublicfiles.com/fair-esm/models/esm1v_t33_650M_UR90S_1.pt)
 ~~~
 Download the ESM-1v model and move it to the `models` directory.
+ESM-1v for README.md and model for esm1v_t33_650M_UR90S_1.pt.
 ~~~
 - [ESM-LRR](https://github.com/zhouyflab/R-Predictor/) and [model](https://drive.google.com/file/d/1k8Kl9me4ZQpuX9maEGWq4ALbxO3yhkEG/view?usp=sharing)
 ~~~
 conda create -n esm-lrr
+conda activate esm-lrr
 conda install torch
 conda install fair-esm
 conda install scikit-learn
 conda install seaborn
+pip3 install tqdm
 Download the ESM-LRR model and move it to the `models` directory.
+ESM-LRR for README.md and model for esm_lrr.pickle.
 ~~~
 - [ProSite](https://ftp.expasy.org/databases/prosite/ps_scan/README)
 ~~~
-source activate pfam_scan
+conda activate pfam_scan
 conda install -c bioconda pftools
-The version should be greater than 3.2.11
 ~~~
 - [Paircoil2](https://cb.csail.mit.edu/paircoil2/)
 ~~~